mwvgroup/pittgoogle-client/docs/source/listings.rst

         Cepheid, Type II Cepheid, Delta Scuti star, eclipsing binary, long-period variable, etc.).
 Contains the predicted label (i.e., class), the probability of the predicted label, and a flag value: 0 (successful classification), 1 (suspicious classification because the period is in period alias or the period SNR is lower than 20) for each band used to observe the diaObject associated with an alert.
+The field `kafkaPublishTimestamp` is included to support time-based partitioning.

     * - lsst
       - variability
       - Results from the lsst-variability module.
 This table contains Stetson J indices and the number of detections (i.e., data points) for each band used to observe the diaObject associated with an alert.
+The field `kafkaPublishTimestamp` is included to support time-based partitioning.

     * - lsst
       - supernnova
       - Results from a SuperNNova (Möller \& de Boissière, 2019) Type Ia supernova classification (binary).
+The field `kafkaPublishTimestamp` is included to support time-based partitioning.

 Cloud Storage Buckets
 ^^^^^^^^^^^^^^^^^^^^^